kencoken/imsearch-tools/README.md

 HTTP Service
 ------------

-A simple HTTP interface to the library is provided by `imsearch_http_service.py` and can be launched by calling:
+A simple HTTP interface to the library is provided by `imsearchtools.http_service` and can be launched by calling:

-    python imsearch_http_service.py
+    python -m imsearchtools.http_service

 For basic usage, the following function calls are provided: